Bluemangoo/Bluemangoo/README.md

 ### Contact me

-~~I didn't protect my email on GitHub, so you can find it in your own way🤗.~~
+~~I didn't protect my email on GitHub, so you can find it in some way🤗.~~